-Peered clusters are required for data replication using SnapMirror technology and SnapVault technology, and for data replication using SyncMirror technology in MetroCluster configurations.
+Peered clusters are required for data replication using SnapMirror technology and SnapVault technology, and for data replication using FlexCache volumes and SyncMirror technology in MetroCluster configurations.
 You can use Storage Manager to peer two clusters so that the peered clusters can coordinate and share resources between them.